mohamed-youssef-bou/ScalaGettingStarted/README.md

 # ScalaGettingStarted
-Project for getting started with Scala using sbt
+Repository for getting started with Scala using sbt